DoctorEww/software-assurance/ProjectProposal.md

 ## Security Related History - Jensen

-Outline of the secirty issues present in the project
+Outline of the security issues present in the project

 ## Repo Link